EGKingLab/h2lifespan/ProjNotes.md

 - Cleaning up the proliferation of image area calculations.
 Now just running the area summation on all the images across the range of possible threshold values.
 We can filter out the coarse vs. fine set of threshold values in the optimization step.
 - Using image size in the linear model now.

+### 2018-03-18 (KMM)

+- Rerunning optimization with sqrt(area) and imgage size.
+Predicting new (final) values for eggs.
+- Cleaning up old unneeded files.